Skip to main content

 Health insurance

-A registration for compulsory health insurance is obligatory for foreign citizens who have been granted a permanent stay in Croatia, citizens of other European Union (EU) Member States, European Economic Area Countries (EEA - Liechtenstein, Iceland and Norway) and Switzerland who have been granted temporary stay in Croatia, provided that they are not covered by compulsory health insurance in home country or citizens of a country that is not an EU/EEA/Switzerland with temporary stay in Croatia, unless otherwise stated by European Union Regulations on the coordination of social security systems, international treaty on social security, or special bylaw.
+Registration for compulsory health insurance is obligatory for foreign citizens who have been granted a permanent stay in Croatia, citizens of other European Union (EU) Member States, European Economic Area Countries (EEA - Liechtenstein, Iceland and Norway) and Switzerland and who have been granted temporary stay in Croatia provided that they are not covered by compulsory health insurance in their home country or citizens of a country that is not an EU/EEA/Switzerland with temporary stay in Croatia unless otherwise stated by European Union Regulations on the coordination of social security systems, international treaty on social security, or special bylaw.

 For more information, please consult the web page of the Croatian Health Insurance Fund (HZZO).